clever-lang/clever-doc/reference/syntax.rst

 	}

-- Spawn statement create a new thread or a thread vector.
+- Spawn statement creates a new thread or a thread vector.

 ::